-Trad Climbing Traditional (trad) climbing is a brave and noble choice for those with diverse climbing experience, our trad climbing sessions advance your skills, so you can climb rocks where there is no fixed protection.
+Traditional climbing (trad) is a brave and noble choice for those with diverse climbing experience, our trad climbing sessions advance your skills, so you can climb rocks where there is no fixed protection.
 Discover the world beyond bolts to searing lines without crowds.
-Ever wondered about climbing where there are no bolts?
-What do you do when there’s…
+Ever wondered about rock climbing where there are no bolts?
+What do you do when there’s no…

 - Gear list